lsst-tstn/tstn-020/index.rst

 In-line changes
 ---------------

-During commissioning we anticipate that there may be situations where quick configuration changes need to be implemented and tested.
+During commissioning, we anticipate that there will be situations where quick configuration changes need to be implemented and tested.
-In these cases, working out of a local branch and going over the :ref:`section-on-the-fly-config` process may take some precious on-sky time.
+In these cases, working out of a local branch and going over the :ref:`section-on-the-fly-config` process may result in the loss of on-sky time.
-To make sure the work is tracked it is still recommended that the user create a Jira ticket (or work out of an existing ticket) to document the occurrence.
+To ensure the work/changes is tracked it is still recommended that the user create a Jira ticket (or work out of an existing ticket) to document the occurrence.
 Then, instead of checking out the repository locally, the user can work out of the deployed CSC configuration directly in the host.

-To do that the user should perform the following procedure:
+To do this, perform the following procedure:

 #.
-Make sure the CSC in in ``STANDBY`` state.
+Verify (or transition) the CSC in in ``STANDBY`` state.

     .. code-block:: python